IVSOP/Rofi-Themer/README.md

 }
 ```

+In this example, if you were to click "dunst" while in the second theme, the theme is instantly applied and querying this option would return ".config/i3/themes/dunst/1/dunstrc-1".

 ### apply_list:

-The same as above, except the options have many values instead of one.
+The same as above, except the options have many values instead of one, only the query response changes.

 ```json
 "network-manager": {
 	"type": "apply_list",